 - A student required to withdraw must apply and compete for readmission to the Faculty of Education after completing a minimum of ★24 transferable to the University of Alberta.
 See §15.6.1 VII. - b.
 Normally, students are to successfully complete the ★24 at another postsecondary institution.
 Students with a GPA of between 1.3 and 1.6 may be permitted to continue at the University of Alberta in the Fresh Start program to complete the ★24 providing they have not previously been on Academic Warning or Probation, or have been Required to Withdraw, from any postsecondary program.
-The Director of Student Support will determine whether to recommend a student for participation in the program and will notify the student of that option.
-Further detailed information can be found in §§14.5, 23.6.2, and 220.5. - c.
-Students who are not eligible to participate in the Fresh Start program may petition the Director of Student Support for permission to continue in the Faculty on probation.
-A student on probation must maintain a GPA of at least 2.0 on all work.
-Should a student's GPA fall below 2.0 on any work they will be required to withdraw and will not be readmitted to the Faculty. - d.
+Further detailed information can be found in §\$14.5, 23.6.2, and 220.5. - c.
 Students who have been required to withdraw and who, after being readmitted, are again given Academic Warning will be required to withdraw and will not be readmitted to the Faculty.